GymMed/Outward-Mods-Communicator/OutwardModsCommunicator/README.md

 <details>
     <summary>Changing Configuration As User</summary>
-    This library includes `PlayerModsOverrides.xml` file that you can open to add or modify XML values.
+    This library includes <code>PlayerModsOverrides.example.xml</code> file.
+You will need to change it's name to <code>PlayerModsOverrides.xml</code> when you can open it to add or modify XML values.
 </details>

 <details>